-A total of 38.6% of adults in Broward County have been told by a health care professional that their cholesterol level was high.
+A total of 41.1% of adults in Broward County have been told by a health care professional that their cholesterol level was high.

-- Less favorable than the 28.6% found across Florida. - Higher than the 33.3% prevalence found throughout the United States. - TREND: Marks a statistically significant increase from the 29.6% prevalence reported across Broward County in 1994.
+- Less favorable than the 35.2% found across Florida. - Higher than the 30.5% prevalence found throughout the United States.

+TREND: Marks a statistically significant increase from the 29.6% prevalence reported across Broward County in 1994 (even more pronounced when compared with 1997 results).